From the Council President

 Make sure you follow the CIEC social media pages for all the latest news, but a few of the highlights for March:

-My itinerary was full in March, too.
+My itinerary was full in April, too.
 Our Scouts have a lot going on.
-Among the activities and events, I had the honor and pleasure of attending were:
+Among the activities and events I had the honor and pleasure of attending were:

 John Vineyard